Callie Visagie

-Callie-Theron Visagie (born 9 July 1988) was a South African rugby union footballer.
+Callie-Theron Visagie (born 9 July 1988) is a retired South African rugby union footballer.
 His regular playing position was hooker.
 He most recently represented the Bulls in Super Rugby and the Blue Bulls in Currie Cup.
 He was included in the Springbok squad for the 2014 Incoming tour.
 He previously played for the Golden Lions, Western Province and captained Maties in the Varsity Cup.